aurora-is-near/aurora-engine-migration-tool/README.md

 balances, as well as deposit proofs from the `Aurora Engine` contract to the new `aurora-eth-connector` contract.
-And in this case, parsing `Aurora Engine` state snapshot collects the necessary data and writes it to the resulting file, serializing it using `borsh`.
+And in this case, parsing `Aurora Engine` state snapshot collects the necessary data and writes it to the resulting file.
+The collected data is serialized by `borsh`.

 ```
 Parse Aurora Engine contract state snapshot and store result to file serialized with borsh